Badavanahalli

 Badavanahalli is a village within Madhugiri Taluk, Tumakuru District, Karnataka, India.
 It is located at 37 kilometres north of the district seat Tumkur, and 16 kilometres west of the subdistrict seat Madhugiri.
 In the year 2011, it has a total population of 4,332.

 Geography

 Badavanahalli is situated at the western side of Madhugiri Taluk.
 The National Highway 69 passes through the village.
 The village has an average elevation of 733 metres above the sea level.

 Climate

 Badavanahalli has a Tropical Savanna Climate (Aw).
-It sees the most amount of precipitation in October, with 137 mm of average rainfall; and the least in January, with 3 mm of average rainfall.
+It sees the most precipitation in October, with 137 mm of average rainfall; and the least in January, with 3 mm of average rainfall.